-Fear is a vital response to physical and emotional danger with strong roots in human evolution.
-If we didn’t feel fear, we couldn’t protect ourselves from legitimate threats, which in our ancestral world frequently resulted in life-or-death consequences.
-In the modern world, we often fear situations where the stakes are much lower, but our body and brain are still treating the threat as lethal.
-This can trigger an extreme, and oftentimes unnecessary, fight-flight-or-freeze response.
-As a result, we may find ourselves avoiding challenges that could benefit us in the long run or hanging back during social interactions for no good reason.
-When people today face deadly or extreme danger, it can sometimes result in lingering trauma.
-These traumas can trigger a fear response within us that is hard to quell, even when we are no longer at risk.
+Fear is a vital response to physical and emotional danger; it has strong roots in human evolution.
+If people didn’t feel fear, they couldn’t protect themselves from legitimate threats, which in the ancestral world frequently resulted in life-or-death consequences.
+In the modern world, individuals often fear situations where the stakes are much lower, but their body and brain still treat the threat as lethal.
+This can trigger an extreme, and often unnecessary, fight-flight-or-freeze response.
+As a result, people may find themselves avoiding challenges that could benefit them in the long run or hanging back during social interactions for no good reason.
+When people today do face deadly or extreme danger, it can sometimes cause lingering trauma.
+These traumas can trigger a fear response that is hard to quell, even when the risk has passed.

 At the Root of Fear

-In the past, our ancestors feared immediate danger, from volcanic eruptions to hungry predators.
-Common fears today have more to do with impressions made and how another's judgment affects one's self-worth; this hyper-focus on image is only exacerbated by the rise of the internet and its social media culture.
-Managing these fears is confusing when they don't necessarily correlate with a clear or obvious danger.
-In cases of severe trauma, sexual or otherwise, finding wasy to let go of one's fears and pursuing more positivity can help.
-Plus, exposing the self to one's personal demons is often the best way to move past them.
+In the past, human ancestors feared immediate danger, from volcano eruptions to hungry predators.
+Common fears today have more to do with the impression people make and how others' judgments affect their self-worth, a hyper-focus on image that is only exacerbated by the rise of the internet and social media culture.
+Managing fears is confusing when they don't necessarily correlate with a clear or obvious danger.
+When they do—in cases of severe trauma, sexual or otherwise—finding ways to let go of fears and pursue positivity can help.
+Often, exposure to personal demons is the best way to move past them.